nirtz89/crumbsjs/README.md

 * Delete local storage keys easily
 * Display a cookie or a local storage key value
 * Display all cookies or local storage keys in a key-value easy to read object
+* Fallback to cookies when localstorage is not available (Safari private browsing)

 ## Methods